kwon-evan/ViTSTR/README.md

 # ViTSTR
 ## Vision Transformer for Fast and Efficient Scene Text Recognition
+This repo is built using a fork of [CLOVA AI Deep Text Recognition Benchmark](https://github.com/clovaai/deep-text-recognition-benchmark)

 ViTSTR is a simple single-stage model that uses a pre-trained Vision Transformer (ViT) to perform Scene Text Recognition (ViTSTR).
 It has a comparable accuracy with state-of-the-art STR models although it uses significantly less number of parameters and FLOPS.